This California bill could help more tech whistleblowers speak out

 “In order to engage in even a conversation about accountability, we need to know what’s happening,” she says.

-The bill will only protect workers in California, though Levya is optimistic that other states will pick up the idea of releasing workers with discrimination claims from their NDAs.
+The bill will only protect workers in California, though Leyva is optimistic that other states will pick up the idea of releasing workers with discrimination claims from their NDAs.
 The bill was just introduced this week, and she hopes it will ultimately be signed into law later this year.

 “The Black Lives Matter movement and everything that happened around George Floyd and race discrimination over the summer I think can really help propel this bill forward,” she says.
 “It’s it’s long overdue that we end race discrimination at work.”